lacontrevoie/keycloak-altcha/README.md

 ALTCHA is a proof-of-work captcha generator which generates a complex math challenge taking a few seconds for a computer to solve, thus hindering exploitation of the form by spambots.
 The CAPTCHA doesn’t need any user interaction and is therefore accessible for disabled people.

 This implementation doesn’t make **any third-party call** whatsoever.
-The Keycloak extension is using [the server-side implementation](https://github.com/altcha-org/altcha-lib) of ALTCHA and generates the challenge by itself.
+The Keycloak extension is using [the server-side Java implementation](https://github.com/altcha-org/altcha-lib-java) of ALTCHA and generates the challenge by itself.
 A small [Javascript snippet](https://github.com/altcha-org/altcha) is needed to solve the challenge client-side.

 ## Installation